Wednesday, October 16th 2024

 Parallel robots have been intensively researched in the last three decades, but it is not widely utilized for manufacturing yet.
 This talk will introduce the state of the art of using parallel robots for high value manufacturing.
 Our latest research on automated aircraft assembly and double-sided synchronized machining using parallel kinematic machines will be presented.
 Research issues and future directions will be discussed.

-Ismael Lopez-Juarez
+Ismael Lopez-JUAREZ

 Professor